KeplerC/gdp-for-ros/doc/README.md

         ```
 2. The above step generates the gdpname for each switch.
 Update the `~/fog_ws/src/gdp_proxy_for_ros/proxy.py` L16-20 with the corresponding generated gdpnames.

     Then Register a proxy that only has a publisher.
-On gdpmobile5 and 6, run
+On gdpmobile5, run
+    ```
+    cd fog_ws
+    sudo su
+    source ./install/setup.bash
+    colcon build                        # to build the ROS package ros2 run gdp_proxy_for_ros proxy    # to run the proxy
+    ```
+    this will generate a gdp name for the topic.
+Update the topic on gdpmobile6's  `~/fog_ws/src/gdp_proxy_for_ros/proxy.py` L21. then run
     ```
     cd fog_ws
     sudo su